The Cambridge Diet: Criticism

 The Cambridge diet has been characterized as a fad diet due to its starvation-level calorie intake, extreme weight loss, and its rapid rise and fall in popularity in the 1980s.

 Modern guidelines state that a diet of less than 1000 kcal/day should not be followed for more than 12 weeks, and a diet of less than 600kcal/day should have medical supervision., as very-low-calorie diets can lead to sudden death by cardiac arrest.
 When it was launched in 1980 the diet specified an intake of 330 kcal/day, and as recently as 2019 allowed an intake of 450 kcal/day.
 While there is some evidence that these types of diets result in short-term weight loss, there is little evidence of long-term benefit.

 There are concerns regarding the cost due to the fact that people must buy at least two weeks of product at a time.
 The British Dietetic Association lists the possible adverse side effects as including "bad breath, a dry mouth, tiredness, dizziness, insomnia, nausea and constipation".
-The American Academy of Family Physicians recommended avoiding fad diets.
+In 2005, the American Academy of Family Physicians recommended avoiding fad diets such as the Cambridge Diet.